aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a ODT to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a ODT to XLSX conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate the conversion process.
+This API is a full package of various APIs that can deal with different file formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting ODT to XLSX is done in two steps.
+Firstly, you need to use Aspose.Words for Python via .NET API to convert the ODT file to HTML.
+After that, you can use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET API is a comprehensive solution that can help you to easily convert ODT to XLSX.
+It is a reliable and efficient API that can help you to quickly and accurately convert ODT to XLSX.
+It is also easy to use and can be integrated into your application with minimal effort.

+In addition, Aspose.Total for Python via .NET API also provides a wide range of features that can help you to further customize the conversion process.
+It can help you to add various features such as formatting, styling, and more to the converted XLSX file.

+Overall, Aspose.Total for Python via .NET API is a great solution for adding ODT to XLSX conversion feature to your application.
+It is a reliable and efficient API that can help you to quickly and accurately convert ODT to XLSX.
+It is also easy to use and can be integrated into your application with minimal effort.
+Furthermore, it also provides a wide range of features that can help you to further customize the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}